samarium-lang/Samarium/docs/builtins.md

 Standard input can be read from with `???`.
 It will read until it receives a newline character.

-`x: ???` will assign to `x` as a string what it reads from standard input, stopping at a newline character.
+`x: ???;` will assign to `x` as a string what it reads from standard input, stopping at a newline character.

-A prompt can be given by preceding the `???` with a string, for example `"input: "???`.
+A prompt can be given by preceding the `???` with a string, for example `x: "input: "???;`.

 > Related library: [`io`](stdio.md)